14.-17. november 2024

 Tartu Folk is an event part of the European Capital of Europe Tartu 2024 side programme.

-The festival Tartu Folk takes place in November, a time for connecting with souls and spirits.
-This time of spirits fosters a special connection between our modern life and our ancestors’ lives by singing their songs, dancing their dances and playing their tunes.
-This warmth and light will brighten up the darkest time of the year.
-The festival’s main symbols are fire, our youth and our ancestors.
+The Festival Tartu Folk will take place in November, a time of spirits, during which the connection between our ancestors’ songs, tunes, and dances is especially noteworthy.
+This festival will be the warmth and light during the darkest time of the year.
+The festival’s main symbols are fire, youth, and the heritage of our ancestors.

 Photos: Tartu Folk 2023; Photographer: Peeter Paaver